Ensono/stacks-azure-data/docs/workloads/azure/data/getting_started/example_data_source.md

 The database can be populated with any dataset you wish for developing and testing Stacks.

-The examples contained in the [getting started](../getting_started/) documentation are based around populating the sample database with data from [The Movies Dataset from Kaggle](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset).
+The examples contained in the Getting Started documentation are based around populating the sample database with data from [The Movies Dataset from Kaggle](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset).
 These CSV files were loaded into the following tables in the example database:

 * `movies.credits`
 * `movies.keywords`
 * `movies.links`